Lavanya Srinivasan

 School of Computing and Engineering

-Lavanya Srinivasan is a lecturer in Computer Science at the School of Computing and Engineering.
-Her area of research interest is image processing using computer vision techniques.
-Her research goal is to innovate ideas that allow machines to learn from and understand the information conveyed from images.
+Lavanya Srinivasan has been a lecturer in computer science at the School of Computing and Engineering since 2023.
+Lavanya teaches and leads various computer and information science modules, encompassing theoretical and practical dimensions across different academic levels.
+Her research focuses on image processing through computer vision techniques.
+Her goal is to develop innovative ideas that enable machines to learn from and comprehend the information conveyed in images.

 • Qualifications